Detailed Action

 Hagene et al. (US 20060044562 A1) gas volume measurement by absorption spectroscopy thereof.
 But none of the searched prior arts alone or in combination discloses the claimed invention having the following recited limitations of independent claim 189.

-As to claim 189, none of the prior art alone or in combination disclose or teach of a data-processing unit comprising one or more processors and configured to: generate a gaseous volume estimate associated with a current frame based at least in part on spectral data from the optical system, determine a plurality of edge pixels in the current frame based at least in part on a predetermined threshold, and generate an augmented gaseous volume estimate associated with the current frame based at least in part on the gaseous volume estimate and the plurality of edge pixels along with other limitations of claim 189.
+As to claim 189, none of the prior art alone or in combination disclose or teach of a data-processing unit comprising one or more processors and configured to: generate a gaseous volume estimate associated with a current frame based on spectral data obtained from the optical system by estimating gas column density at one or more pixels and summing the estimated gas column density over a plurality of pixels corresponding to the gas cloud, determine a plurality of edge pixels in the current frameby identifying pixels located within a predetermined distance from pixels indicating gas detection and having gas column density values below a threshold derived from a range of detected gas column density values, and generate an augmented gaseous volume estimate associated with the current framey adding to the gaseous volume estimate an estimated gas loss corresponding to the plurality of edge pixels.” along with other limitations of claim 189.

 Claims 192-195 are indicated as allowable due to their dependencies only.